-Tributes pour in from Africa over the death of Queen Elizabeth II | Africanews
+Africa pays tribute to Queen Elizabeth II | Africanews

 "As we say in Arabic, may her soul rest in perfect peace.
 On behalf of Sierra Leone, we are sending our deepest condolences."

 Queen Elizabeth II's tenure as head of state of the UK, spanned notably the transition from empire to Commonwealth.
-A period that has also raised questions about her role in the negatve impacts of imperialism.
+A period that has also raised questions about her role in the negative impacts of imperialism.
 Her death has also revived criticism of Britain's legacy of colonialism on nations in Africa.

 01:04